hygieia/hygieia/pages/hygieia/api/api.md

 *	**Step 2: Set Parameters in the API Properties File**

-	Set the configurable parameters in the `dashboard.properties` file to connect to the Dashboard MongoDB database instance, including properties required by the API module.
+	Set the configurable parameters in the `api.properties` file to connect to the Dashboard MongoDB database instance, including properties required by the API module.
 To configure the parameters, refer to the [API properties](#api-properties-file) file.

 	For more information about the server configuration, see the Spring Boot [documentation](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#boot-features-external-config-application-property-files).